fommil/fpmortals/manuscript/wip.md

 interfaces of our program.
 For example, a *Free Applicative* can be generated that allows us to batch or de-duplicate expensive network I/O.

-In this section we will learn how to create free structures, and what they are good for.
+In this section we will learn how to create free structures, and how they can be used.

 A> Functional Programming lends itself well to compiletime optimisations, an area A> that has not been explored to its full potential.
 Consider mapping over a